finos/common-domain-model/docs/contribution.md

-**To facilitate adoption by market participants, the CDM is made compatible with existing industry messaging formats.** This means that the CDM does not need to be implemented \"wholesale\" as a replacement to existing messaging systems or databases but can coexist alongside existing systems, with a translation layer.
+**To facilitate adoption by market participants, the CDM is made compatible with existing industry messaging formats.** This means that the CDM does not need to be implemented "wholesale" as a replacement to existing messaging systems or databases but can coexist alongside existing systems, with a translation layer.
 In fact, the CDM is designed to provide only a logical model but does not prescribe any physical data